Series 24 Supervising Associated Person Conduct

 The principal should treat even familiar arrangements carefully if they alter incentives or create side channels outside firm control.

-If the arrangement involves…Stronger supervisory focusCommon weak instinct
+If the issue involves…Stronger supervisory focusCommon weak instinct

-borrowing or lendingreview whether the arrangement is allowed and controlledexcuse it because the parties know each other well
+customer borrowing or lendingreview whether an exception applies and document approvalexcuse it because the parties know each other

-Why conduct problems often start as incentive problems
+Why conduct problems often start as weak visibility

 Better exam instinct

-If a fact pattern makes an arrangement sound personally reasonable but procedurally weak, Series 24 usually favors the policy-based answer.
+If a fact pattern makes conduct sound personally reasonable but procedurally weak, Series 24 usually favors the policy-based answer.
 The principal should not substitute trust in the individual for the firm’s control process.

 Common exam traps